Barton Fink: Background and writing

 The script served its diversionary purpose, and the Coens put it aside: "Barton Fink sort of washed out our brain and we were able to go back and finish Miller's Crossing."
 Once production of the first film was finished, the Coens began to recruit staff to film Barton Fink.
 Turturro looked forward to playing the lead role, and spent a month with the Coens in Los Angeles to coordinate views on the project: "I felt I could bring something more human to Barton.
 Joel and Ethan allowed me a certain contribution.
 I tried to go a little further than they expected."

-As they designed detailed storyboards for Barton Fink, the Coens began looking for a new cinematographer, since their associate Barry Sonnenfeld – who had filmed their first three features – was occupied with his own directorial debut, The Addams Family.
-The Coens had been impressed with the work of English cinematographer Roger Deakins, particularly the interior scenes of the 1988 film Stormy Monday.
-After screening other films he had worked on (including Sid and Nancy and Pascali's Island), they sent a script to Deakins and invited him to join the project.
-His agent advised against working with the Coens, but Deakins met with them at a café in Notting Hill and they soon began working together on Barton Fink.
+While they worked with J. Todd Anderson to create detailed storyboards for Barton Fink, the Coens began looking for a new cinematographer, as Barry Sonnenfeld—who had shot their first three features—was committed to his own directorial debut, The Addams Family.
+The brothers eventually travelled to London to interview prospective directors of photography.
+Roger Deakins had impressed the Coens with his work, particularly the interior scenes of the 1988 film Stormy Monday.
+Joel Coen telephoned Roger Spottiswoode, the most recent director to work with Deakins (Air America, 1990), to ask his opinion of the DP.
+Spottiswoode had formed an intensely negative opinion of the cinematographer, telling Joel that Deakins insisted on operating the camera himself, refused to film with more than one camera, disliked multiple filming units and obsessively sought naturalistic lighting setups.
+Once Joel reported these criticisms to Ethan, and after screening other films Deakins had shot (including Sid and Nancy and Pascali's Island), the Coens sent the script to Deakins and invited him to join the project.
+Though his agent advised against working with the Coens, Deakins met with them at a café in Notting Hill and their collaboration began soon after.